prommis/prommis/docs/superstructure/superstructure_function_documentation.rst

 process), the following methodology is followed to calculate the total number of workers needed as an integer.
-First, the number of workers needed :math:`workers_{j,k}`, in fractional form for all stages besides the disassembly stage can be calculating using:
+First, the number of workers needed :math:`workers_{j,k}`, in fractional form for all stages besides the disassembly stage can be calculated using:

 .. math::
    :label: eq:workers1